izderadicka/audioserve-android/README.md

 You can also build it yourself with Android Studio - just checkout the project from github and open in Android Studio.

+### Insecure connection to server
+I added `android:usesCleartextTraffic="true"` into application manifest, so it should be possible to use just plain unencrypted http connection to audioserve server (but indeed this is not recommended if server is accessible through public Internet).
+However I have some reports, that it is not working on some phones (not sure why as emulated Android 9 works fine), so secure https connection would be only option there.

 License